-We also run the Royal Society Prize for Science Books which celebrates the best in popular science writing and the Royal Society Young People's Book Prize which celebrates the best books that communicate science to young people.
+We also run the Royal Society Insight Investment Science Book Prize which celebrates the best in popular science writing and the Royal Society Young People's Book Prize which celebrates the best books that communicate science to young people.

 Science and the law

 Our science and the law programme brings together scientists and members of the judiciary to discuss and debate key areas of common interest and to ensure the best scientific guidance is available to the courts.
 In partnership with the Judicial College, we are hosting a series of seminars for senior judges on scientific topics relevant to court proceedings.

 We are also working with the Royal Society of Edinburgh and senior members of the judiciary on a series of guides or ‘primers’ on scientific topics, designed to assist the judiciary and legal teams when handling scientific evidence in the courtroom.

 Our scientific meetings bring together scientists from around the world to present and discuss new research.
 We host about 30 international, two-day conferences each year at our large central London location and smaller, residential setting in North Buckinghamshire.